GeeTianLok/egl301-assignment1/README.md

 ### 6. printTimetable

-This function displays the timetable in a formatted table, showing breaks and lecture timings.
+This function displays the timetable in a formatted table and calculate the breaks.

 **Example usage:**